tomassidiskis/TomasSidiskis/README.md

 ### Hi there, I'm Tomas <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25">

 I'm a Analytics Engineer.
-I mainly write code with SQL and Python, occasionally I do Tableau visualizations, and currently I am learning more about Python and machine learning.
+I mainly write code with Python and SQL, occasionally I do Tableau visualizations, and currently I am learning more about Python and machine learning.

 Here is some of the stuff I enjoy doing:
 * Time series analysis and forecasting